starkdg/hftrie/README.md

 | 128M | 4.3GB |  674 ns  |  0.08%  |  7.39 ms   |  92.4%  |

+For a constant index size, N = 4M, the query performance varies for different radius values.
+Better accuracy is guaranteed for lower radius searches with modest reductions in accuracy for larger range searches.

 | Radius | Query Opers. | Query Time | Recall |
 |--------|--------------|------------|--------|
 |  0 | 0.0003% | 1.46 &mu;s | 100%  |